Relintai/pandemonium_engine_docs/usage/3d/3d_rendering_limitations.md

 ------------

 Due to their focus on performance, real-time rendering engines have many limitations.
-Godot's renderer is no exception.
+Pandemonium's renderer is no exception.
 To work effectively with those limitations, you need to understand them.

 Texture size limits